mikependon/RepoDB.NET/pages/mappers/propertymapper.md

 ClassMapper.Add<Customer>(c => c.DateOfBirth, "[DOB]", true);
 ```

-> An exception will be be thrown if the mapping is already exists and you passed a `false` value in the `force` argument.
+> An exception will be thrown if the mapping is already exists and you passed a `false` value in the `force` argument.

 To get the mapping, use the `Get` method.